Pemalang Regency: 1966–1967

-In 1966, after the 30 September Movement ended and the 11 March Order was passed, based on the Decree (SK) of the Governor of the Central Java Region Number 204 of 1965 dated 24 August 1965, all sub-districts in all districts and municipalities in Central Java as many as 347 units, including Pemalang Regency as many as 9 sub-districts (Indonesian: kecamatan), as an amalgamation of the existing royal districts.
-So at that time in Pemalang Regency 9 (nine) districts had been formed, as a combination of the 18 existing sultanate districts.
-In 1966 the Pemalang Level II Region with a population of 1,248,851 people (in 1965) and an area of 198,962 hectares or 1,992.15 km2 still covered 3 kawedanaan, 9 sub-districts, and 124 new style villages (as a combination of 355 traditional former sultanate villages).
+In 1966, after the 30 September Movement ended and the 11 March Order was passed, based on the Decree (SK) of the Governor of the Central Java Region Number 204 of 1965 dated 24 August 1965, the administrative divisions in Indonesia in all districts and municipalities in Central Java comprised as many as 347 units, including Pemalang Regency with nine districts (Indonesian: kecamatan), as an amalgamation of the existing royal districts.
+So at that time in Pemalang Regency nine districts had been formed, as a combination of the 18 former sultanate's districts.
+In 1966 the Pemalang Level II Region with a population of 1,248,851 people (in 1965) and an area of 199,215 hectares or 1,992.15 km2 still covered 3 Kawedanaan (an intermediate level that was soon abolished), 9 districts (kecamatan), and 124 new style villages (as a combination of 355 traditional former sultanate villages).
 In the same year, the construction period in Pemalang Regency had started.
 The first construction in 1967 was carried out on the construction of bridges, village roads, schools, waterways, irrigation canals, and markets, as well as widening of village roads, repair / renovation of bridges, roads, markets, schools, train stations and irrigation networks.
 In 1967, Pemalang train station began to be renovated.

 1981

-In 1981, based on the Decree of the Minister of Home Affairs number 140-502 of 1980 dated 22 September 1980 through the Decree of the Governor of the First Level Region of Central Java number 133-514 of 1980 dated 8 December 1980 and the Regional Regulation of the Province of Central Java Number 9 In 1981 on 10 March 1981, in Pemalang District, a sub-district was formed, namely by changing the status of the village to a sub-district, as many as 14 (fourteen) villages, namely 6 (six) villages in Pemalang City sub-district, 4 (four) villages in the Taman sub-district, 2 (two) villages in Comal sub-district, 1 (one) village in Moga sub-district, and 1 (one) village in Petarukan sub-district are designated as kelurahan.
+In 1981, based on the Decree of the Minister of Home Affairs number 140-502 of 1980 dated 22 September 1980 through the Decree of the Governor of the First Level Region of Central Java number 133-514 of 1980 dated 8 December 1980 and the Regional Regulation of the province of Central Java Number 9 In 1981 on 10 March 1981, in Pemalang Regency, fourteen urban village were formed, namely by changing the status of some villages to a kelurahan, namely six villages in Pemalang district, four villages in Taman district, two villages in Comal district, one village in Moga district, and one village in Petarukan district, all of which were designated as kelurahan.

 1984

-In further developments, in addition to changing the status of the village to a sub-district/administrative village in 1984, based on the Decree of the Minister of Home Affairs number 138-210 of 1982 and Decree (SK) of the Governor of the First Level Region of Central Java number 150–216 in 1983, to be precise in Pemalang Regency 5 (five) sub-district representatives have been formed, namely representatives of the Comal sub-district (based in Lewokan), representatives of the Moga sub-district (which is based in Warungpring), representatives of the Petarukan sub-district (which is based in Langenharjo), representatives of the Belik sub-district (which is based in Kawangan / Kendalrejo), and representatives of the Randudongkal sub-district (based in Randusari).
+In further developments, in addition to changing the status of fourteen villages to that of kelurahan in 1984, based on the Decree of the Minister of Home Affairs number 138-210 of 1982 and Decree (SK) of the Governor of the First Level Region of Central Java number 150–216 in 1983, to be precise in Pemalang Regency, five district representative bodies were formed, namely representatives of Comal District (based in Lewokan), representatives of Moga District (which is based in Warungpring), representatives of Petarukan District (which is based in Langenharjo), representatives of Belik District (which is based in Kawangan / Kendalrejo), and representatives of Randudongkal District (based in Randusari).